souradeep98/Flutter-Neumorphic/README.md

 Flutter-Neumorphic is released under the Apache2 license.
 See [LICENSE](./LICENSE) for details.

-If you use the open-source library in your project, please make sure to credit and backlink to www.idean.com
+If you use the open-source library in your project, please make sure to credit and back-link to www.idean.com

 [![bottom_banner](https://github.com/Idean/Flutter-Neumorphic/blob/master/medias/bottom_banner.png)](https://www.idean.com)